 Large Language Models and Agents (FSS2026)

 Large language models (LLMs) such as ChatGPT, Claude, Llama, Gemini, and Mistral have the potential to enable a wide range of new applications and to significantly improve the performance of existing systems.
-The course introduces students to LLMs and LLM agents and teaches them how to employ model and agents within applications.
+The course introduces students to LLMs and LLM agents and teaches them how to employ language models and LLM agents within different applications.

 The course covers the following topics: